nottrobin/robinwinslow.uk/_posts/2015-03-30-foreigners-and-the-nhs.md

 ---
-title: "Racist Britain: Migrants made to pay to use the NHS"
+title: "Racist Britain: Migrants made to pay for the NHS"
 layout: post
 description: "What a xenophobic message this sends."
 tags: